Killing of Malik Oussekine: Aftermath

 Silent march in Paris following the killing of Malik Oussekine by the police.

 His death was met with widespread outrage and sympathy from the public, who viewed Oussekine as an innocent victim.
 There was never any indication that he had participated in the violence or the demonstrations, and his medical conditions helped portray him as such.
 Further support was garnered after remarks made by Robert Pandraud, the French National Security Minister who blamed Oussekine's father for allowing him to be out at night with his medical conditions.
 Researchers have also identified Oussekine's death as a turning point for the student protests, with a strong focus on the Minister of Interior and "the entire security and racist policy of the government."

 Oussekine's death sparked violent unrest in Paris.
 30,000 protestors gathered outside of the hospital where he died, leading to a riot and clashes with police.
 A rally was also held outside of Paris' city hall and in the Latin Quarter, with both gatherings eventually leading to riots and skirmishing between police and demonstrators.
 200,000 people took to the streets of Paris on 10 December, in a day of demonstrations in memory of Oussekine.

 Protesters demanded the dismissal of Charles Pasqua, Interior Minister and head of the police, and the resignation of the prime minister.
 Higher Education Minister Alain Devaquet, who was responsible for guiding the controversial law through the National Assembly, resigned hours after news of Oussekine's death broke out.

 Several sessions held in the National Assembly had to be suspended following fiery exchanges between left-wing and far-right deputies over the police officers' excessive use of force.

 In January 1990, Chief Brigadier Jean Schmitt and officer Christophe Garcia were found guilty of "unlawful assault and battery, by law enforcement officers, leading to death without intent to kill" for having caused the death of Oussekine.
 Garcia, who had confessed to having struck Oussekine, was sentenced to a two-year suspended prison term and the decision was not to appear on his criminal record.
 Schmitt, who denied his participation in the violence, was given a five-year suspended sentence.

 Depiction in media

 The 1995 film La Haine, which follows three young immigrant men living in the Paris suburbs was in part inspired by the death of Oussekine.
-Indeed, the character Vinz alludes to Malik Oussekine's death during an argument with Hubert in one scene of the film.
+The character Vinz alludes to Oussekine's death in one scene of the film.

-In 2022 it was announced that the first French commission from Disney+ would be a miniseries of his death and the following national outcry and protests, titled Oussekine.
+In May 2022 it was announced that the first French commission from Disney+ would be a miniseries of his death and the following national outcry and protests, titled Oussekine.

-The film titled Nos Frangins (Our Brothers) by Rachid Bouchareb was set to premiere at the 2022 Cannes Film Festival.
+The film titled Nos frangins (Our Brothers), written, directed, and produced by Rachid Bouchareb, premiered at the 2022 Cannes Film Festival and went on general release in France in December 2022.